nazar-pc/CleverStyle-Framework/readme.md

 Providing superior performance of system core is a key for the best possible performance of end product.

-Out of the box CleverStyle CMS can render simple web page in just under 2ms.
+Out of the box CleverStyle Framework can render simple web page in just under 2ms.
 When installing standard Http server module, changing cache to APCu/Memcached and running it under HHVM you fall under 1ms for generating simple page or API response.
 All without additional system tweaks.

 ### Convention over configuration
 Zero configuration whenever it is possible.